Is it possible to take supplements to help you lose weight if you have thyroid disease?

 Balancing your Gut Microbiome May Also Help

-Another option which is often overlooked is that of probiotics.
+Another option that is often overlooked is that of probiotics.

 What you may not realize is that there is a complex relationship between the bacteria concentration in your gut, the number of nutrients and calories that you absorb from your food, and the signals that your stomach/gut sends to your brain to help regulate your appetite.